 Focus

-the theme of gender and family harmony.
+Within the overall theme of harmony, the project at DKU will focus on the theme of gender and family harmony.
 Our research builds on a recent conference held at Wuhan University, involving the four Co-PIs on the role of Confucianism in promoting marriage and the production of offspring.
 The declining birth rates across East Asia (China, Japan and Korea) is well documented, and a pressing concern for the governments of all three countries.
-Our aim is to investigate the role of Confucian
+Our aim is to investigate the role of Confucian philosophy, ethics, and values with respect to the changing gender norms and family structures that are emerging in contemporary East Asian societies.

 While it might be assumed that Confucian values are intrinsically conservative and support traditional family structures, gender roles, and the production of offspring, this assumption has not been properly investigated from a philosophical perspective.
 We will investigate the ways that Confucians have historically addressed issues of family and gender in East Asia and pay attention in particular to the work of female Confucian scholars in China and Korea.
 In this way, we will produce a nuanced understanding of how Confucians have historically understood family structures and the ways in which contemporary Confucian philosophers are paying attention to contemporary issues such as gender diversity and declining birthrates.
 This historical-analytical work is the first phase of our research.